Closing of Apple stores in China could delay 1 million iPhone sales.

-Analysts at Wedbush Securities said Saturday that Apple’s stance to temporarily close its stores in China as a consequence of the new coronavirus could delay the sale of approximately 1 million iPhones.
+Analysts at Wedbush Securities said Saturday that Apple’s decision to temporarily close its stores in China due to the new coronavirus could delay the sale of approximately 1 million iPhones.

-But the decision is unlikely to have a considerable impact on the company’s revenue, analysts added.
+However, analysts added that the decision is unlikely to impact the company’s revenue.

 Ives and Backe further wrote that their predicted figure represented fewer than 3% of yearly Chinese iPhone sales and that the effect would likely be negligible.

-Earlier in the day, Apple revealed that out of “an abundance of caution and based on the recent advice from primary health experts” it would shutter its stores on China’s mainland until February 9.
+Earlier in the day, Apple revealed that it would shutter its stores on China’s mainland until February 9 out of “an abundance of caution and based on the recent advice from primary health experts.”

-The America-based technology company reported on Tuesday about blowout earnings but delivered guidance with a broader range than is typical, which CEO Tim Cook associated with uncertainty around the new flu-like infection, the coronavirus.
+The America-based technology company reported on blowout earnings on Tuesday.
+Still, it delivered guidance with a broader range than is typical, which CEO Tim Cook associated with uncertainty around the new flu-like infection, the coronavirus.

 The company has wider exposure to the Chinese consumer market and depends on the country for a greater percentage of its manufacturing.

-“While the new coronavirus epidemic is a sad situation and threatening headline for investors, for the stock we believe the chief effect from this issue to Apple’s top-line is near negligible particularly as this year there were no key price cuts or last-minute trades around the Chinese New Year, which we have eyed in preceding years to spur sales in the major area,” Ives and Back addressed in their writing.
+“While the new coronavirus epidemic is a sad situation and threatening headline for investors, for the stock, we believe the chief effect from this issue on Apple’s top-line is near negligible, particularly as this year there were no key price cuts or last-minute trades around the Chinese New Year, which we have eyed in preceding years to spur sales in the major area,” Ives and Back addressed in their writing.

 Last quarter, Apple announced revenue of $91.8 billion, beating its own approximations.
 Growth was driven largely by roughly $56 billion in iPhone sales, even as the company missed appraisals for service revenue.

-So far, more or less than 12,000 cases of the new coronavirus have been confirmed worldwide and the death toll climbed to 259, as of Sunday morning.
+So far, more or less than 12,000 cases of the new coronavirus have been confirmed worldwide, and the death toll has climbed to 259 as of Sunday morning.

-Many of the multinational businesses have fully or partly suspended operations in China and restricted workers from traveling there.
+Many multinational businesses have fully or partly suspended operations in China and restricted workers from travelling there.

 President Trump declared on Friday that coronavirus was a public health emergency in the U.S.